 Examples of these could be larger picture frames, large glass vases etc.

 How do you pack glass for air travel?

-Obviously you do not want whatever glass item you may be taking with you onboard to get broken.
-So ideally they should either be wrapped in bubble wrap or some other cushioning item and perhaps even stored in a cardboard box or other container which will help to protect it.
+Obviously, you do not want whatever glass item you may be taking with you onboard to get broken.
+So ideally, as with all fragile items, they should either be wrapped in bubble wrap or some other cushioning item and perhaps even stored in a cardboard box or other container which will help to protect it.

-Be mindful though that you may well have to show it to a security officer at the security checkpoint so if you wrap it too well then this may prove difficult.
+Be mindful though that you may well have to show it to a TSA officer at the security checkpoint so if you wrap it too well then this may prove difficult.

 Can you take shot glasses on a plane?

-Yes, you can take shot glasses on a plane in either your carry on or your checked bags
+Yes, you can take shot glasses on a plane in either your hand luggage or your checked luggage

 Can you bring a glass bottle on a plane?

-Yes, you can bring glass bottles on a plane in either your hand luggae or your checked baggage .
+Yes, you can bring glass bottles on a plane in either your cabin baggage or your checked baggage.
 If the bottles contain a liquid and are larger than 3.4 fluid ounces (100 ml) then they cannot be taken through airport security so will have to go in checked baggage.

 Can I bring a glass vase on a plane?